Castledermot: Bus

 The main bus route serving Castledermot is J.J.
 Kavanagh & Sons route 736 providing a limited number of daily services to Carlow, Waterford, Dublin and Dublin Airport.
 This service was reduced in 2015 which impacted local commuters.
 Visitors who wish to visit Castledermot outside of the small number of services that pass through the town must alight at slip road off the M9 for Carlow and avail of a taxi service into Castledermot.
 South Kildare Community Transport operate a route from Castledermot to Athy twice a day each way Mondays to Fridays inclusive.
 Bus Éireann used to serve Castledermot more frequently, but the solitary Sunday evening journey was withdrawn in 2015.
 Castledermot is also served by bus route 880 operated by Kildare Local Link.
 There are several buses each day including Sunday linking the town to Carlow and Naas as well as villages such as Moone in the area.

 Rail

 Carlow railway station is approximately 11 kilometres distant.
 Athy railway station is around 14 kilometres distant.

 Demographics

-The population of the town was 887 at the time of the (January 2006) census, a 22% increase over the figure recorded in 2002.
-As of the 2016 census, the population of the village had grown further to 1,475 people.
-The settlement is growing due to its proximity to Dublin.
+The population of the town was 887 at the time of the 2006 census, a 22% increase over the figure recorded in 2002.
+As of the 2022 census, the population of the village was to 1,685 people.